Archive High School Problem-Solving: 6 Activities That Work

 6. Collaborative project-based learning: In this approach, students work together on a project that involves solving a complex problem.

 Another way to develop problem-solving skills is by using technology.
 However, it remains important to be aware of the negative influences of technology on child development.
 Therefore, it’s crucial to set some rules for technology at home.
 You can also use a parental control app like Safes to protect your child from online harm.
 With features like app monitoring and web filter, you can monitor their app and internet usage.
-You can download Safes for iOS, Android, Windows, and MacOS.
+You can download Safes for iOS, Android, Windows, and MacOS, and you can start with a free trial to explore its features.

 students solving a maze on paper